JonathanGzzBen/JonathanGzzBen/README.md

 - 🌱 I’m currently learning real-time rendering and OpenGL
 - 👯 I’m looking to collaborate on any C/C++ project
 - 💬 Ask me about Linux and Ricing
-- ⚡ Fun fact: I wrote creepypastas when they were trend
+- ⚡ Fun fact: I wrote creepypastas when they were trending

 # Stats